Geoff Foster (sound engineer): History

-In 2007, Foster was taken on by the newly formed AIR Management after the sale of AIR Studios to Strongroom’s owner Richard Boote.
-Throughout 2010, Geoff has been an ambassador for Phillips Obsessed with sound product range.
-In 2011, he was awarded a "BASCA" gold badge for services to the music industry.
-In 2012, he won "Engineer of the Year" awarded by The Music Producer's Guild (MPG) In 2012, Foster worked on Life of Pi, which won an Academy Award for best score in 2013.
+In 2007, Foster was taken on by the newly formed AIR Management after the sale of AIR Studios to Strongroom's owner Richard Boote.
+Throughout 2010, Foster has been an ambassador for Phillips Obsessed with sound product range.
+In 2011, he was awarded a BASCA gold badge for services to the music industry.
+In 2012, he won "Engineer of the Year" awarded by The Music Producer's Guild (MPG).
+In 2012, Foster worked on Life of Pi, which won an Academy Award for best score in 2013.

-Foster's numerous film projects over recent years include The Dark Knight, Black Swan (film), Inception, Nocturnal Animals, Dunkirk and Elvis (2022 film).
+Foster's numerous film projects over recent years include The Dark Knight, Black Swan (film), Inception, Nocturnal Animals, Dunkirk and Elvis.